 - Its mandatory to put milk and milk products in a special room provided for storage, immediately after the packaging is done.

 With the changein milk packaging from glass bottles to impressive cans and packs, the revised guidelines are governed by the following changes.

 - The changing consumer habits demand for user-friendly packaging with reusability.

-- Ecological factors and keeping environment in consideration.
+- Ecological factors and keeping the environment in consideration.

 - The cost of production and introduction of new techniques..

 Shelf life of milk products is not governed by FSSAI directly but FBOs must provide detailed information on the stability and shelf life of the product.